Why are people allowed to challenge a Will? Shouldn't people be allowed to leave their assets to however they want to?

 In an Estate claim, most matters are successfully negotiated during the mediation or settlement conference, or fairly shortly afterwards.
 However, if the matter progresses to trial, it is likely to be expensive.
 You may expect costs in the vicinity of $80,000 for each side – more if the trial runs over a few days, there are multiple parties or the matter is otherwise complex.

-At Burke & Associates, we have successfully negotiated matters without even lodging an Originating Motion, and many more in the early stages before mediation.
+At Burke Lawyers, we have successfully negotiated matters without even lodging an Originating Motion, and many more in the early stages before mediation.
 We also have significant experience with estate litigation trials, where matters have not settled prior.

 In each matter, we are mindful of the importance of reviewing the ongoing risks and potential commercial benefits at each stage of the process.
 It is our role to guide you through the litigation process, and to ensure that you understand the options, and relevant potential costs, risks, and benefits of each potential option at every stage, to enable you to make the best decision for your particular circumstances.